Sinsinful/Sinsinful/README.md

 - 👋 Hi, I’m Kieran.
-- 👀 I’m interested in Python, Java, SQL and all things code related.
+- 👀 I’m interested in Python, Java, SQL, Django and all things code related.
-- 🌱 I’m currently doing a BSc (Honours) Computing and IT specialising in software development.
+- 🌱 I’m currently doing a BSc (Honours) Computing and IT specialising in Software Development.
 - 💞️ I’m looking to collaborate on anything Python or Java related!
 - 📫 email me at sin_1210[at]hotmail.com